Finding Functional Medicine Doctors Near Me

 This enables them to gather a wide range of information, deepening their understanding of the lifestyle, genetic, and biochemical factors that may affect that patient’s wellness.

-Advantages of Functional Medicine
+Advantages of Using a Functional Medicine Doctor

 In a refreshing difference from conventional medicine, these ways are not usually just medication or surgery.
 Instead, alternative methods of healing including nutrition, supplements, stress management, and lifestyle are considered first.
 Medication and surgery remain viable options, but only if they are needed.